X-ray

 You will not have any effects after a standard x-ray.

-All x-rays expose the body to radiation, which can slightly increase your risk of developing cancer.
-However this is not common, and the risk is very small compared to the benefit of having the x-ray.
+X-rays expose the body to radiation.
+This can slightly increase your risk of developing cancer.
+But this is not common, and the risk is very small compared to the benefit of having the x-ray.
 Your doctor can tell you more about this.

-You will usually get the results within a few days.
+You will usually get the results of the x-ray within a few days.
 Waiting for test results can be a worrying time.
 Talking to your family and friends about how you feel can help.
-You can also speak to your doctor or nurse if you have any problems, or if you need more support.
+You can also speak to your doctor or nurse if you have any problems, or need more support.